mflatt/sweetpea-py/docs/_source/api/derivations.rst

               :type factors: List(Factor)
               :rtype: Derivation

-.. function:: sweetpea.Transition(predicate, factors)
+.. class:: sweetpea.Transition(predicate, factors)

               Describes a level that is selected depending on a combination of levels from other factors in the current trial and the immediately preceding trial.
-The level is equivalent to one created via :func:`.Window` with a window width of 2 and a stride of 1.
+The level is equivalent to one created via :class:`.Window` with a window width of 2 and a stride of 1.

-              The same as for :func:`.WithinTrial`, any derived factor in `factors` must not have a window stride greater than 1.
+              The same as for :class:`.WithinTrial`, any derived factor in `factors` must not have a window stride greater than 1.